 How flexible are IHG points?

-On the plus side, the IHG program gives you plenty of options for earning and redeeming points, with few restrictions to get in the way of using your points.
+The IHG program gives you plenty of options for earning and redeeming points, with few restrictions to get in the way of using your points.
 Here are some of the pros and cons of IHG points:

 Pros of IHG points: